 Thanks so much for submitting a report.
 It has been emailed to the Rum Captain and will be actioned shortly.

-Ron Zacapa 23 Solera Rum was created in 1976 in the highlands of Guatemala, where it is distilled from fresh cane juice before aging at 7544 feet at 62 °F (17 °C).
+Ron Zacapa 23 Solera Rum was created in 1976 in the highlands of Guatemala, where it is distilled in a copper-lined column still from fresh cane juice before solera aging.

 The 500 year-old Spanish Sistema Solera method is used to age Ron Zacapa 23 in white oak casks.
 This results in a combination of rums aged between 6 and 23 years.